To work this inter-active site and use your time effectively you need to know this stuff.

 Please observe these conventions (otherwise the voting system will not recognize your work).

-Tip: Before proposing an Amendment scan the Headlines of existing proposals: Also use the Search-box near the top of the main CfS Constitution page – the subject may be covered in another Section..
+Tip: Before proposing an Amendment scan the Headlines of existing proposals: also use both the Search-boxes near the top of the main CfS Constitution page.
+The first searches the Model Constitution and the second all the Comments and Amendments – the subject may be covered in another Section...

 Flags: Below each post there is a flag.
 Use it to draw a Moderator’s attention to any inappropriate or irrelevant content for removal.
 Click the wee flag, it drops down then click again and it will turn red.
 All Users can do this once per post and the frequency is recorded.
 This is not a general blog so Users are requested to Flag items not meeting these conditions to be removed by Monitors.
 There is a separate tab with the Moderation Policy.

-Finally, if you are convinced that an important matter of principle remains missing from the model Constitution and the published proposed amendments you may propose an entirely New Section observing the 6 word headline and 75 word content limit and address it to email@example.com .
-Viable proposals for New Sections will be considered by the Trustees for adding to the Model Constitution with the same facilities for comment, amendment & voting.
+Finally if, having used both the Search boxes on the Constitution page, you are convinced that an important matter of principle remains missing from the model Constitution and the published proposed amendments you may propose an entirely New Section observing the 6 word headline and 75 word content limit and address it to email@example.com .
+Viable proposals for New Sections will be considered by the Trustees for adding to Article X of the Model Constitution with the same facilities for comment, amendment & voting.
 Again, before proposing an entirely new Section please scrutinise all existing Sections & amendments as you are will require to demonstrate why it cannot be dealt with by amendment to an existing Section or amendment.